PrefectHQ/prefect/docs/guides/automations.md

 Based on the automation trigger, we will call the underlying deployment to kick off the workflow.

 Let us look at this example below using Marvin's AI functions.
 We will be taking in a dataframe and use the ai function to start analyzing some of the work.

-TODO: See how adding in events can help promote earlier ai analysis or generation

 Here is an example of pulling in that data and classifying using Marvin AI.
 We can simplify a classification model in a few functions using the underlying OpenAI model.